Postoperative fistula treatment. Removal of ligature suture endoscopic Ligature fistula postoperative scar treatment

 The last point is the most common reason why a fistula appears after surgery.
 There are also several explanations for this:

-• The reaction of the body to a foreign body.
+• The body's reaction to a foreign body.

-The fistula at the suture after the operation forms a seal of the suture itself, fibrous tissue and collagen fibers.
+A fistula at the suture after surgery forms a compaction of the suture thread itself, fibrous tissue and collagen fibers.

 How to recognize the appearance of a fistula after surgery?

-Since this is primarily an inflammatory process, it is not difficult to recognize a fistula after surgery by its characteristic symptoms.
-They are:
+Since this is primarily an inflammatory process, it is not difficult to recognize a fistula after surgery based on its characteristic symptoms.
+They are like this:

-If you have these symptoms, you need to urgently see a doctor, otherwise the infectious process may spread to the organs or cause blood poisoning.
+If you experience such symptoms, you need to see a doctor immediately, otherwise the infectious process may spread to your organs or cause blood poisoning.

-It is not difficult to diagnose a fistula after surgery, since it can be seen visually if it is external.
-The doctor, after listening to the patient, examining, pays attention primarily to:
+Diagnosing a fistula after surgery is not difficult, since it can be seen visually if it is external.
+The doctor, after listening to the patient and examining him, pays attention first of all to:

-• On the size of the fistula, its color.
+• The size of the fistula, its color.

 • If the fistula is interorgan, then pay attention to the work of neighboring organs, especially if there are changes.

-In order to find out the length and direction of the fistulous canal, probing and radiography are used.
+In order to find out the length and direction of the fistula canal, probing and radiography are used.

 It is also necessary to do a series of tests that will confirm the type of fistula.
-Gastric will show the presence of hydrochloric acid, and urinary - the presence of uric acid salts.
+The gastric one will show the presence of hydrochloric acid, and the uric one will show the presence of uric acid salts.

-It happens that the seam may begin to fester after a long time after the operation, so you need to find out the cause of this phenomenon.
+It happens that the suture may begin to fester a long time after the operation, so you need to find out the reason for this phenomenon.

-If a fistula still appears after surgery, how to treat it?
+If a fistula does appear after surgery, how to treat it?

-For successful therapy, first of all, it is necessary:
+For successful therapy, it is first necessary to:

 As a rule, the wound begins to heal.
-If this does not happen, then surgical intervention is possible, in which excess granulations are removed, and cauterization of the sites is possible.
+If this does not happen, then surgical intervention is possible, in which excess granulation is removed, and the areas may be cauterized.

-The latest method is the treatment of a fistula after surgery using ultrasound.
-This method is considered the most gentle, but it is not the fastest.
+The newest method is the treatment of fistula after surgery using ultrasound.
+This method is considered the most gentle, but it is not fast.

-In severe cases, if several fistulas have formed, excision of the postoperative scar is shown completely.
-The infected suture is removed and a new suture is placed.
+In severe cases, if several fistulas have formed, complete excision of the postoperative scar is indicated.
+The infected suture material is removed and a new suture is placed.

 Postoperative intervention

-If you still failed to cure the fistula and had to resort to surgical methods, then after the operation to remove the fistula, healing will take place within a few weeks.
+If you still failed to cure the fistula and had to resort to surgical methods, then after the operation to remove the fistula, healing will take place within several weeks.
 The wound will heal faster if you provide it with complete rest and proper care.

-After rectal fistula surgery, the doctor usually prescribes a diet so that the wound heals faster.
-After such operations, it is necessary to prescribe painkillers and antibiotics.
+After surgery for a rectal fistula, the doctor, as a rule, prescribes a diet so that the wound heals faster.
+After such operations, painkillers and antibiotics are required.
 The wound heals within a month, any physical activity is excluded.

-The treatment prognosis is generally good and the patient makes a full recovery.
+The prognosis for treatment is usually good and the patient makes a full recovery.

-Of course, people are always trying to cure the disease at home.
-There are several recipes for the treatment of fistulas with folk remedies.
+Of course, people always try to cure the disease at home.
+There are several recipes for treating fistulas with folk remedies.
 Here are some of them.

-It is worth noting that if a fistula has formed after the operation, then the treatment should take place under the supervision of doctors, and folk remedies are an addition to the main course.
+It is worth noting that if a fistula has formed after surgery, then treatment should be carried out under the supervision of doctors, and folk remedies are an addition to the main course.

 In order to prevent fistulas from appearing after surgery, it is necessary:

-• First of all, observe the rules of asepsis during the operation.
+• First of all, observe the rules of asepsis during surgery.

 • All instruments and suture material must be sterile.

-• It is necessary to carry out the treatment of the wound before sewing it up.
+• It is necessary to treat the wound before suturing it.

 • It is necessary to treat all infectious diseases, preventing the development of fistulas.